The picture above is from a shirt I was wearing the day I was asked the funniest question of my life.

 “So, what are you going to do about the Santa thing?”

-But in that pause, I pointed at my shirt and deadpanned:
+While everyone else was probably seriously considering her question, I pointed at my shirt and deadpanned:

 “Do you see my shirt?”